-Extension grade details
+Incomplete grade details

-- When the extension is granted and an "X" grade is issued, the student will receive a four-month enrollment period to complete the course. - Students do not have the option to withdraw from a course after the initial six-month enrollment period. - An 'X' grade posted to the student's official record will be replaced with a final letter grade; however, the extension will remain on the official transcript as a notation. - If the course is not completed by the end of the extension period, the instructor will assign a final grade (A-F) based on work completed in relation to the total course requirements. - If credit is not earned by the end of the extension period, students can reenrolland repeat the entire course for credit.
+- When the extension is granted and an incomplete grade is issued, the student will receive a four-month enrollment period to complete the course. - Students do not have the option to withdraw from a course after the initial six-month enrollment period. - An 'l' grade posted to the student's official record will be replaced with a final letter grade; however, the incomplete will remain on the official transcript as a notation. - If the course is not completed by the end of the incomplete period, the instructor will assign a final grade (A-F) based on work completed in relation to the total course requirements. - If credit is not earned by the end of the extension period, students can reenroll and repeat the entire course for credit.

 Note: Students are not reported as enrolled during the incomplete period and are not eligible for student loan deferment.
-No more than one extension will be granted.